Marshall Major V vs Bose QuietComfort SC

 Frequently Asked Questions

-Marshall Major V excels if you value industry-leading 100+ hours of battery life eliminates frequent charging anxiety.
-Bose QuietComfort SC is better if you prioritize world-class noise cancellation with adjustable modes and wind block.
-Pick based on your budget and daily use.
+Marshall Major V is the better choice if you prioritize industry-leading 100+ hours of battery life eliminates frequent charging anxiety.
+Bose QuietComfort SC wins if you value world-class noise cancellation with adjustable modes and wind block.
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure